aspose-words/Aspose.Words-API-References-Tutorials/english/net/programming-with-pdfloadoptions/load-encrypted-pdf/_index.md

 ## Conclusion

 In this article, we explored how to use the Load Encrypted PDF feature of Aspose.Words for .NET.
 You learned how to upload encrypted PDF files, how to encrypt a PDF document, how to upload an encrypted PDF with a password, and how to generate output in Markdown format.
-This feature is extremely useful when working with secure PDF documents.
+This feature is extremely useful when Words Processing with secure PDF documents.